-Kate Walker here, keeping the light on Robbins Reef on the edge of New York Harbor.
+Kate Walker here, keeping the light on Robbins Reef.

 Did you know that the Lighthouse Service built a lighthouse on Navassa Island?
 Bet you don’t even know where Navassa Island is.
 I didn’t until I read about it in the newspaper.
 It was built in 1917, while I was still keeping the light on Robbins Reef.